ORNL/AdditiveFOAM/tutorials/nLightAFX/README.md

 ```

 where `a` is the ratio between the current heat source depth and lateral heat
-source size, and `k` is the exponent in the axial decay.
-This is the same
+source radius, `D4Sigma/2`, and `k` is the exponent in the axial decay.
-notation and closure used by the `projectedGaussian` model.

-`profileTol`
+`tolerance`

 Optional maximum fraction of analytical source power outside the integration
 bounds.
-The default `1e-3` retains at least 99.9% of the combined radial and
+The default `1e-3` retains at least 99.9% of the source power.
-axial source power.

 `nPoints`